 In this scenario, you can transfer OS by creating a bare metal system image backup on your current computer.
 And then restore Windows image to another computer with dissimilar hardware through bootable media.

-The importance of running any business is making sure that all systems are working smoothly and always available.
-If systems suffer a software or hardware failure, it is important to minimize machine downtime.
+The most important thing for running any business with computers is making sure that all systems are working smoothly and always available.
+If systems suffer a software or hardware failure, it is essential to minimize machine downtime.
 In that case, you can perform a bare metal recovery to different hardware.

-Besides, dissimilar hardware restore also applies to the scenarios as follows: physical-to-virtual (P2V) and virtual-to-physical (V2P) migration, upgrade computer hardware before old one dies, and so on.
+Besides the three scenarios mentioned above, dissimilar hardware restore also applies to: physical-to-virtual (P2V) and virtual-to-physical (V2P) migration, upgrade computer hardware before old one dies and so on.